OleksandrSaven/book-store/README.md

     - The collection includes a variety of requests to different endpoints.
 Feel free to explore and test them to understand the API's capabilities.

 6. **Note**: Some requests may require authentication.
 Ensure you are logged in and have the necessary permissions.

+## Contribution
+if you have a desire to participate in the improvement of the application, you can perform the following steps:
+1. Fork the [GitHub repository](https://github.com/OleksandrSaven/book-store) to your own account.

+2. Create a new branch for your feature or bug fix.

+3. Make your changes in your branch.

+4. Test your changes thoroughly to ensure they do not introduce new issues.

+5. Submit a pull request to the [main repository](https://github.com/OleksandrSaven/book-store) following the template provided.

+6. Your pull request will be reviewed and any necessary changes will be requested.

+7. Once your pull request is approved, it will be merged into the project.

+   Thank you for your interest in contributing to online-book-store!
+We appreciate your help in making the project better for everyone.
+Feel free to customize this app to your project's specific needs and provide all the necessary information to make it easy for others to get involved.

 ## Additional
 You can watch a video demonstration of how the application works by following the link: [link](https://www.loom.com/share/b22e5acdcf8d40f694ae9ba4246d4af7)